Counseling » College-Bound Student-Athletes

 Nationalsigningday

-College athletics encompasses a variety of different opportunities for students to compete in a sport at the college level, and there are several items that must be completed throughout your high school years from eligibility, standards, transcripts, test scores, and more.
-The two most prominent associations are:
+College athletics encompasses a variety of different opportunities for students to compete in a sport at the college level, and there are several items that must be completed throughout your high school years, from eligibility standards, transcript, test scores, and more.
+The most prominent associations are:

 2. The National Association of Intercollegiate Athletics (NAIA) also offers athletic opportunities at 250 institutions.
 NAIA Guide to the College-Bound Student-Athlete